 - Darling Square Library: 7am to 10pm every day

-- Green Square, Newtown, Surry Hills, Ultimo and Waterloo libraries: 24 hours a day, 7 days a week.
+- Glebe, Green Square, Newtown, Surry Hills, Ultimo and Waterloo libraries: 24 hours a day, 7 days a week

-Memberships that expired or are due to expire in 2020 will be automatically extended for 12 months from their original date of expiry.
-If your membership expired before January 2020, please contact us by email email@example.com or call 02 9265 9333.
+If your membership is due to expire within the next month, it will be automatically extended for 12 months from the original date of expiry.
+If you have overdue or lost items your membership cannot be automatically extended.
+Please contact us by email email@example.com or call 02 9265 9333 for assistance.

 Online library services